Presbyterian Church of the Good Shepherd

 Pastor Scott

 The Deacons are beginning a new ministry, called Deacon of the Month.
-Debra Hohneck is the Deacon of the Month for December and is available to offer care and prayer.
+Jean Jones is the Deacon of the Month for March and is available to offer care and prayer.
 Reach out to her directly after worship or call the church office who will pass on to her that you called.
 She will return your call.

 Old Computer at Home?